MekhailS/qodana-profiles/README.md

 ## Issue Tracker

-All the issues, feature requests, and support related to the Qodana Azure Pipelines extension are handled on [YouTrack][youtrack].
+All the issues, feature requests, and support related to Qodana are handled on [YouTrack][youtrack].

 If you'd like to file a new issue, please use the link [YouTrack | New Issue][youtrack-new-issue].